Vacuum tube battery

-In the early days of electronics, vacuum tube (called valves in British contexts) devices (such as radios) were powered by batteries.
+In the early days of electronics, devices that used vacuum tubes (called valves in British contexts), such as radios, were powered by batteries.
 Each battery had a different designation depending on which tube element it was associated with.

 Initially, the only such device was a diode with only a filament (cathode) and a plate (anode).
 Following the direction of electron flow, these electrodes are identified as "A" and "B", respectively and thus the associated batteries are referred to as the "A" and "B" batteries respectively.
 Later, when the control grid element was added to create the triode tube, it was logically assigned the letter "C" and supplied from a "C" battery.
-Subsequent addition of further internal elements to improve the performance of the triode did not require an extension to this series of batteries – these elements are either resistively-biased from the existing batteries, connected to ground or to the cathode.
+Subsequent addition of further internal elements to improve the performance of the triode did not require an extension to this series of batteries – these elements are either resistively-biased from the existing batteries or connected to ground or to the cathode.

 This nomenclature is used primarily within North America.
 Different battery names are used elsewhere in the English-speaking world.

 Categories

 The "A" battery is used to provide power to the filament.
 It is sometimes colloquially referred to as a "wet battery".
 (A dry cell could be used for the purpose, but the ampere-hour capacity of dry cells was too low at the time to be of practical use in this service.)
 The term comes from the days of valve (tube) radios when it was common practice to use a dry battery for the plate (anode) voltage and a rechargeable lead-acid "wet" battery for the filament voltage.
 (The filaments in vacuum tubes consume much more current than the anodes, and so the "A" battery drains much more rapidly than the "B" battery; therefore, using a rechargeable "A" battery in this role reduces the need for battery replacement.
 In contrast, a non-rechargeable "B" battery needs to be replaced relatively infrequently.)
-"A" batteries were initially 2 volts, being lead-acid accumulators, but with the introduction of all dry battery radios, 1.4 volts became more common.
+"A" batteries were initially 2 volts, being lead-acid accumulators, but with the introduction of all-dry-battery radios, 1.4 volts became more common.
 Other voltages can be encountered.
 For example, 7.5-volt batteries are sometimes used to power a series-connected set of 1.4-volt valves (tubes).
 In Britain and some other countries, the "A" battery is known as the "LT" (low tension) battery if dry, and simply the "accumulator" if wet.
+Later, it became common practice to repurpose standard dry cells or multi-dry cell batteries as "A" batteries.
+A modified No. 6 cell was often used, later packs of multiple F-cells were used.
+In the early days of transistor radio, a single G-cell would often be used as the A battery.